Laser tag gun (Laser Tagger)

 Business or personal use

-Depending on the strength of the tagger's body, there are two types of taggers: recommended for business use (for laser tag clubs), and recommended for individual players as personal game sets.
+Depending on the strength of the tagger's body, there are two types of taggers: recommended for business use (for laser tag clubs), and for individual players as personally owned game sets.

-If you have experience and knowledge of electronics, you can create your own tagger, using electronic kits from the LaserWar Company.
+If you have experience and knowledge of electronics, you can create your own tagger, using DIY kits of electronics from the LaserWar Company.